Mnet vote manipulation investigation: Background

 In 2009, South Korean cable television channel Mnet produced their first reality competition series, Superstar K, which immediately became popular, creating a boom of audition program franchises.
 In 2016, they launched Produce 101, aiming to create a short-term K-pop project group of 101 contestants with all 11 members selected by audience vote.
 The group formed from that show, I.O.I, was successful throughout their one-year contract, and due to their popularity, Mnet subsequently continued the series, creating its own franchise.
 The next two seasons, Produce 101 Season 2 and Produce 48 (a collaboration with the AKB48 Group), formed Wanna One and Iz*One respectively, with both groups finding individual success in the music market.
 The fourth season, Produce X 101, which was broadcast in 2019, created the group X1.
 In addition to the Produce 101 series, Mnet launched Idol School in 2017 with a similar premise, which created the girl group Fromis 9.

 Investigation

 Incident and lawsuit

-During the live broadcast of the final episode of Produce X 101 on July 19, 2019, several viewers suspected that Mnet had tampered with the total votes after noticing some of the final rankings were multiples of 7,494.
+During the live broadcast of the final episode of Produce X 101 on July 19, 2019, several viewers suspected that Mnet had tampered with the total votes after noticing irregular patterns in the voting numbers.
+First, viewers noticed that when they compiled a list of the differences in the number of votes between each rank, a lot of them were the same.
+In particular, a difference of exactly 29,978 votes was observed five times.
+Furthermore, a difference of either 7,494 or 74,945 votes was observed six times.
+Viewers also realized that when the average individual vote count and divided that by 100, they got 7,494.442.
+They then realized that each of the top 20 individuals vote counts were a multiple of 7,494.442.
+Furthermore, viewers realized that by multiplying 7,494.442 by 2,000, they got the total number of votes.
+Some viewers then tried using the same formula on the individual vote counts of the final 20 Produce 48 members.
+This time, viewers realized that each of the top 20 individuals vote count were a multiple of 445.2178.
+In addition, they were able to get the total number of votes after multiplying 445.2178 by 10,000, rather than by 2,000.
 In response to the allegations, Mnet admitted that there were errors in calculation, but also maintained that the final rankings were correct and that there was no intention of changing X1's member line-up.
 Fourteen representatives from the entertainment agencies of the 20 finalists held a meeting on July 29, 2019, and agreed to support Produce X 101s outcome and X1's debut.
 On August 1, 2019, 272 viewers filed a lawsuit against Mnet for electoral fraud, as their on-site text voting service charged ₩100 per vote.